In the Grain Cloud :

 (Stubbe, Johann Elias Ridinger, 1966, pages 16 f.).
 In analogy to said sheaf of reed/crocodile’s tail

 here the curve of the pheasant’s tail feather , responded by the neighboring double leaf

 in the same as opposite direction.

 Sheets 2 & 4 later with plate nos.
-67 and 86 (Schwarz 104a) upper right as mark of their use within later editions of the Most Wondrous Deer and other Peculiar Animals and replacing there the original pointers Th.
+67 and 86 (Schwarz 104a) resp. upper right as characteristic of their use within later editions of the Most Wondrous Deer and other Peculiar Animals, there replacing the original pointers Th.
 308 and 328 resp.

-Augmented by these and two further ones (Th.
-274 & 278) one encounters the suite also as 6 and 8-sheet set resp.
-Correspondingly Th.
-274: “Is also sold with the collection: ‘Pointers’ if six piece are stated.”
-And in 8 sheets numbered consecutively in writing it was included here in an earlier contemporary omnibus volume.
-Th.
-274 & 278 currently available here apart.
+Augmented by these and two further (Th.
+274 & 278), the set occurs also in six and eight sheets resp.
+Correspondingly Th.- 274: “Also sold in the collection: ‘Pointers’ if six piece are stated.”
+And numbered consecutively in writing as eight sheets it occurred here in a former contemporary omnibus volume.
+274 & 278 presently available here apart.